MayaY2014/softlayer-python/README.md

 ### Directory

-An overview of what each directory does/contains.
+Here's an overview of what each directory does/contains.

 | Directory  | Overview  |
 | ---------- | --------- |